mattjones315/scAmp/README.md

 * SummarizedExperiment
 * dplyr

-scAmp was tested with R version 4.3.2 (and should work with later versions).
+scAmp's ATAC CNV module was tested with R version 4.3.2 (and should work with later versions).

 ## Running scAmp from the command line